-IV-A-1.
+4(a)(i).
 Subdivision Application and Preliminary Plat Submittal

-The subdivider shall submit to the governing body or to the agent or agency authorized by the governing body a subdivision application containing the materials identified in Section II-A-2 and in the pre-application meeting.
+The subdivider shall submit to the governing body or to the agent or agency authorized by the governing body a subdivision application containing the materials identified in Section 2(a)(ii) and in the pre-application meeting.

-IV-A-2.
+4(a)(ii).
 Phased Subdivision and Preliminary Plat Submittals

 A subdivider applying for phased development review shall submit with the phased development application an overall phased development preliminary plat on which independent platted development phases must be presented.
-The phased development application must contain the information required pursuant to Section I through Section IV of these regulations for all phases of a development and a schedule for when the subdivider plans to submit for review each phase of the development.
+The phased development application must contain the information required pursuant to Section 1 through Section 4 of these regulations for all phases of a development and a schedule for when the subdivider plans to submit for review each phase of the development.